Appendix: Config Format Reference

 Provides additional context and hint information for specific "definitions", including documentation / hints (## hint), bound definition type (## type, required), and optionally specified scope context (## replace_scopes / ## push_scope).

-Path location: definitions/{name}.
+definitions/{name}, where{name}is the config name.
 The name supports constants, template expressions, ANT path patterns, and regular expressions.

 Format description: